WE TEACH PRACTICAL WOODLAND SKILLS

 - Seek grants to subsidise training to non members as well.

-- Provide a free email advice line on technical issues
+- Provide a free email advice service for technical issues

 - Organise walks and talks around the country using members’ woodlands and offer free advisory visits in the West Midlands

-- Organise an annual conference often in a beautiful site with a wonderful woodland, at which we encourage people to share their woodland skills with others, and provide workshops by skilled trainers
+- Run an annual conference, often in a beautiful site with a wonderful woodland, at which we encourage people to share their woodland skills with others, and provide workshops by skilled trainers

 - Train forest school leaders and social forestry group leaders

-- We support new entrants to the coppice and sustainable woodland management sector through our apprenticeships: the National Coppice Apprenticeship, offered in partnership with the Bill Hogarth Memorial Coppice Apprenticeship Trust and the Ernest Cooke Trust, and also through the government sponsored apprenticeship working with colleges around England.
+- Support new entrants to the coppice and sustainable woodland management sector through our apprenticeships: the National Coppice Apprenticeship, offered in partnership with the Bill Hogarth Memorial Coppice Apprenticeship Trust and the Ernest Cooke Trust, and also through the government sponsored apprenticeship working with colleges around England.

 *Apprenticeships Review Small Woods Association for the Forestry Commission, 2008